bence2005-ux/automatic-enigma/README.md

 ## Setup

 ### 1. Create a repo
-Create a new (can be private) GitHub repo and add these two files, keeping the same folder structure:
+Create a new (cannot be private) GitHub repo and add these two files, keeping the same folder structure:

 ```